≡ Menu

 Also…

 Unlike many other “types” of cats, the Korat cat is only a shorthaired cat.
-For this reason, caring for your Korat will be relatively easy with regards to maintaining his or her coat.
-Plus, because they have a very sparse undercoat, shedding isn’t a major concern for Korat owners.
+For this reason, caring for your Korat will make it relatively easy to maintain their coat.
+Plus, shedding isn’t a significant concern for Korat owners because they have a sparse undercoat.

-If you’re looking for a cool and calm cat, that isn’t going to be all that interested in chasing a ball of yarn all around the house, then purchasing a Korat kitten or better yet adopting a Korat rescue cat might be a good fit for you.
+If you’re looking for a relaxed and calm cat that isn’t interested in chasing a ball of yarn all around the house, purchasing a Korat kitten or, better yet, adopting a Korat rescue cat might be a good fit for you.
+This is because while these cats love being around people, they don’t “crave” people’s attention like many other cat breeds.

 That said…